 After the defeat of Maharaja Udai Singh at Chittorgarh in 1568, the capital was shifted to Udaipur.
 And four years later (i.e, 1572), his son Rana Pratap Singh took charge of Mewar.
 Maharana Pratap Singh, the thirteenth king of Mewar, ruled the region with full patriotism and dedicated his life to his land.
 However, there came a major testing time, in 1576 when Akbar’s army with an intention to capture Mewar, attacked the region from the western side.
-Maharana Pratap on the back of a Chetak horse and an army of his loyal men went to guard his land and face the battle at the Haldighati pass.
+So, Maharana Pratap on the back of a Chetak and an army of his loyal men went to guard his land and face the battle at the Haldighati pass.
 Haldighati, a 1 km long pass in the Aravalli ranges of Rajasthan, was the only accessible way to Mewar.
 (It lies near Gogunda in present-day Rajsamand.)

 What if Chetak would not have taken the king finally to a safe place?
 The answer to this question contains the depth of Chetak’s action of valour.
-Legend also says that Akbar went into tears when he came to that Maharana Pratap died and Akbar lost the chance to kill him!
+Legend also says that Akbar went into tears when he came to know that Maharana Pratap died and Akbar lost the chance to kill him!

-It is also said that, in order to protect the horse, Maharana Pratap put a trunk-shaped armor on him.
+It is also said that, in order to protect the horse, Maharana Pratap put a trunk-shaped armour on him.
 The opponent army often used to mistaken it for an elephant and Pratap’s strategy worked.

-Legends also say that Chetak horse was often called “Neela Ghoda”, Hindi for “Blue Horse” owing to his brilliant blue eyes.
+Legends also say that Chetak was often called “Neela Ghoda”, Hindi for “Blue Horse” owing to his brilliant blue eyes.

 Though historical sources talk highly of the brave horse of Maharana Pratap, they don’t name it as Chetak.
 In fact, a horse named Chetak is found nowhere in the historical records.
 The Chetak horse poem “Khummana-Raso”, a ballad, coins the term “Cetak” for the horse, for the very first time.
 The ballad was published in the eighteenth century.

-Further, a book called “Annals and Antiquities of Rajasthan”, published in 1829 named the horse as “Chytuc”.
+Further, a book called “Annals and Antiquities of Rajasthan”, published in 1829 named the horse “Chytuc”.
 The book was written by James Todd, a political officer to the Marwari court.
-The Chetak horse story that it portrays seems to be influenced by “Khummana-Raso”.
+The Chetak’s story that it portrays seems to be influenced by “Khummana-Raso”.
 It is in this book that the Chetak horse of Maharana Pratap is referred to as “the blue horse” and Pratap as “the rider of the blue horse”.

 Since then, Chetak had been Pratap’s permanent companion.